fippydodah/AISpeak-Assistant/README.md

   - `pyttsx3` (for non-macOS platforms)

 You are going to need brew in order to download ffmpeg and use pip for the other python libraries.
+IMPORTANT: Some of these python libraries were giving me greif so I reccomend setting up a python vm in order to download them.